avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 }
 ```

 Don't worry for now about what the type `char *` means.
-We'll cover that in the next chapter.
+We'll cover that in the next section.
 Just notice we can access each element of the string as if it were something like an array of characters.
 The `printf` format specification for a character is `%c`.
 Notice that to demonstrate the `\0` character at the end of th string we tell it to print out like an integer.

 ## Reading from the Console